- Watts TH. TNF/TNFR family members in costimulation of T cell responses. Ann Rev Immunol 2005, 23: 23-68.

 TNFR family members and TRAF proteins in viral infection, inflammation and cancer

 Another area of interest is the role of TNFR family members in tissue resident memory T cells (Trm).
 Trm persist in the tissues after clearance of infection to provide a first line of defense upon re-infection.
-Our recent results show that 4-1BB is critical for the formation lung resident memory CD8 T cells (Trm) and that inclusion of 4-1BBL into a vaccine vector delivered intranasally greatly enhances the establishment of the Trm population and its persistence (6).
-We are currently investigating the mechanisms by which 4-1BB contributes to Trm formation.
+Our recent results show that 4-1BB is critical for the formation lung resident memory CD8 T cells (Trm) and that inclusion of 4-1BBL into a vaccine vector delivered intranasally greatly enhances the establishment of the Trm population and its persistence.
+(6-8)

 My laboratory has a strong interest in T cell immunity in humans, with an emphasis on influenza and, more recently, SARS CoV-2.
 For example, we explored the state of T cell memory to influenza virus in older people and found that the memory CD8 T cells expressed markers of terminal differentiation and senescence commonly found in T cells specific for persisting pathogens such as CMV.
-(7) We also examined the state of immunity to A/2009 pandemic influenza in the Toronto population at 1 year post-pandemic.
-(8) We recently compared recall responses to SARS-CoV-2 antigens as compared to memory resposnes to influenza in patients that had recovered from COVID19.
-(9)
+(9) We also examined the state of immunity to A/2009 pandemic influenza in the Toronto population at 1 year post-pandemic.
+(10) We recently compared recall responses to SARS-CoV-2 antigens as compared to memory responses to influenza in patients that had recovered from COVID19 (11) and have shown that these responses persist at least 9 months.
+(12) We are now studying how drugs that modulate autoimmune and inflammatory diseases affect vaccination to COVID19.

 [click to expand image]

-Our research is funded by a Canadian Institutes for Health (CIHR) Foundation Grant, CIHR and the Canadian Immunity task force for COVID19 research, and an Innovation grant from the Canadian Cancer Society Research Institute.
+Our research is funded by a Canadian Institutes for Health Foundation Grant, as well as funding from CIHR and the Canadian Immunity task force for COVID19 and a donation from the Speck family.